What’s the most wonderful time of the year?

-For crappie fishermen at North Carolina’s Jordan Lake, December is not about the fabled migration of the jolly fat man, but the jolly fat crappie, as they filter towards the lake’s main-river channel, where they feast on the shad leading the way.
+For crappie fishermen at North Carolina’s Jordan Lake, December is not about the fabled migration of the jolly fat man, but the jolly fat crappie.
+This time of year, these fish filter towards the lake’s main-river channel, where they feast on the shad leading the way.

 Guide Greg Griffin of Apex, N.C, will be there with a sack full of minnows to deliver to all the good little girls and boys.